-As of 2011, same-sex marriage is allowed in Argentina, Belgium, Canada, Iceland, the Netherlands, Norway, Portugal, Spain, South Africa, and Sweden.
+As of 2013, same-sex marriage is legal in Argentina, Belgium, Brazil, Canada, Denmark, France, Iceland, Netherlands, New Zealand, Norway, Portugal, Spain, South Africa, Sweden, and Uruguay.
 Other countries see same-sex marriage available in specific states or cities, such as Mexico and the U.S. Still other countries recognize same-sex marriages performed elsewhere.
-In some countries GLBT persons and lifestyles are outlawed and imprisonment or even death may be part of the “punishment.”.
+In some countries GLBT persons and lifestyles are outlawed and imprisonment or even death may be part of the “punishment.”

 Attitudes vary considerably across the United States, within individual states, even within individual cities and towns.
-There is no doubt that certain areas of the U.S. are much more conservative, and in some cases more repressive and even dangerous, than others.
+Certain areas of the U.S. are much more conservative, and in some cases more repressive and even dangerous, than others.
 Iowa City is not immune to such problems.
 But overall in Iowa City this is rare, and Iowa City is generally judged to be a fairly safe place to be “out.”
 Iowa City has always been known as a fairly “liberal” university town.
 Yet Iowa is changing, as are other places, particularly in the urban areas such as Cedar Rapids or Des Moines.
-A recent state-wide survey of Iowans shows that 6 out of 10 support some sort of legally recognized unions for same-sex partners.
+Recent polls of Iowans shows that47% support same-sex marriage.
 We also recognize the fact that while Iowa City may be “safe” for most Americans, international students may have different reasons to be concerned or hesitate to be “out.”
-Advisers with the International Student & Scholar Services are always available to discuss any concerns students may have; you may also wish to contact some of the local organizations listed below to seek input from group members.
+Advisors with International Student & Scholar Services are always available to discuss any concerns students may have; you may also wish to contact some of the local organizations listed below to seek input from group members.

 Students may find the UI’s Gay Lesbian Bisexual Transgender and Allied Union website very useful with suggestions for GLBT students living in the dormitories, how to handle harassment on campus, etc.